oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

               (PORT=1521))(CONNECT_DATA=(SERVICE_NAME=orclpdb)
               (SERVER=POOLED)
               (POOL_CONNECTION_CLASS=MYAPP)
-              (POOL_PURITY=SELF)))
+              (POOL_PURITY=SELF)

-You can specify the class and purity options in connection strings when using python-oracledb Thin mode with Oracle Database 21c, or later.
+              (POOL_NAME=MYPOOL)))

-For python-oracledb Thick mode, setting these options in the connection string is supported if you are using Oracle Database 21c (or later) and Oracle Client 19c (or later).
-However, explicitly specifying the purity as *SELF* in this way may cause some unusable connections in a python-oracledb Thick mode connection pool to not be terminated.
-In summary, if you cannot programmatically set the class name and purity, or cannot use python-oracledb Thin mode, then avoid explicitly setting the purity as a connection string parameter when using a local python-oracledb connection pool in Thick mode.
+Explicitly specifying the purity as *SELF* in a connection string may cause some unusable connections in a python-oracledb Thick mode connection pool to not be terminated, potentially eventually rendering all connections in the pool to be unusable.
+If you cannot programmatically set the class name and purity, or cannot use python-oracledb Thin mode, then avoid explicitly setting the purity as a connection string parameter when using a local python-oracledb Thick mode connection pool.

 .. _monitoringdrcp: